Made from pasteurized cow's milk

 Alternative spellings: Saint Agur Frais Plaisir, Saint Agur Crème, Saint Agur Coupe

-Saint Agur is a blue cheese made from pasteurised cow's milk in the village of Beauzac from the mountainous French region of Auvergne.
+Saint Agur is a blue-veined cheese made from pasteurised cow's milk in the village of Beauzac from the mountainous French region of Auvergne.
 Since 1988, the Bongrain Cheese Company has been manufacturing this double-cream cheese.

-Saint Agur is a unique combination of smooth, creamy texture with salty and tangy taste, though not as salty as traditional blue cheese.
+Saint Agur is a unique combination of smooth, creamy texture with a salty and tangy taste, though not as salty as traditional blue cheese.
 It is more rich and buttery with a subtle spicy taste.
 Due to its creaminess, it melts and spreads easily.
 It can be used as a dip with crunchy vegetables, or in gourmet sauce recipes.
 If you love the flavour, simply snack on the portions whenever you feel hungry.

 Saint Agur goes perfectly with many wines like Brouilly, Jurancon, Porto, Chardonnay, Syrah or Banyuls and fruits such as walnuts, pears and figs.